Rick Noriega: Public service

 Noriega was a project manager for Communities in Schools, and taught in the Houston Independent School District and in the Houston Community College System before becoming a staff member for the Texas State Senate.
 In 1993 he joined the Government Affairs Department of Houston Industries, Inc. (now CenterPoint Energy, Inc.).
 He became a manager in the company's Economic Development Department after winning the Democratic nomination for Texas State Representative.

 Noriega was elected to the Texas House of Representatives in 1998 and served five terms, 1999 to 2009.
 He acted as the Budget and Oversight Chair of the Defense Affairs and State-Federal Relations Committee, and also sat on the Appropriations Committee.

 Noriega's House district was mostly Hispanic and low income, and included many residents who never completed high school.

 He authored and sponsored more than 100 bills in the Texas Legislature.
 His major legislative accomplishment was authoring House Bill 1403, The Texas Dream Act, in 2001.
-The bill made Texas the first state to offer in-state tuition rates and financial assistance for immigrant children and started a national movement; today, 17 states have similar laws, providing access to higher education to thousands.
+The bill made Texas the first state to offer in-state tuition rates and financial assistance for certain immigrant students.
+It was a landmark policy.
+Over 22 states adopted similar laws, providing access to higher education to thousands.